teoelipse/safe-utils/README.md

 This repository contains both a Bash script and a web interface for calculating Safe transaction hashes.
 It helps users verify transaction hashes before signing them on hardware wallets by retrieving transaction details from the Safe transaction service API and computing the domain and message hashes using the EIP-712 standard.

-The project is a fork of [@pcaversaccio](https://x.com/pcaversaccio) bash script, full details of such script README can be found at [its original reository](https://github.com/pcaversaccio/safe-tx-hashes-util/blob/main/README.md).
+The project is a fork of [@pcaversaccio](https://x.com/pcaversaccio) bash script, full details of such bash script README can be found at [its original reository](https://github.com/pcaversaccio/safe-tx-hashes-util/blob/main/README.md).

+The UI also offers a second methodo to manually input transaction details instead of recovering them from Safe's API.

 ## Disclaimer